MiroslavHustak/FSharp-Coding-Guidelines/README.md

 `Option.ofNull'`, a specific adaptation of FsToolkit's `Option.ofNull` and FSharp.Core's `Option.ofObj`, is used consistently for all nullable .NET types — both reference types and `Nullable<T>` value types — in place of `Option.ofObj`, `Option.ofNull`, and `Option.ofNullable`.
 This ensures a single uniform null-guarding call and avoids creating variant code.
 When a `Nullable<T>` value type is passed, the function compiles without error but preserves the `Nullable<T>` wrapper inside `Some`, causing a type mismatch at the downstream consumption site.
 This is intentional — it is the compiler's signal that `Option.ofNullable` should be used.

+**Introducing nulls into F# code**

-Introducing `nulls` into F# code (such as `KeywordResults = null`) is strictly prohibited.
-If you think this rule is too strict, look at your C# debugging history.
+Introducing `nulls` into F# code is strictly prohibited.
+If you think this rule is too strict, look at your C# debugging history. `Null` is a .NET concept, and F# types do not admit `null` as a value, so the compiler rejects it. `Nulls` can therefore only creep in via .NET types: string, arrays, .NET collections and classes, BCL and third-party return values, and F# classes marked `[<AllowNullLiteral>]`.
+Assigning `null` to any of these (e.g. `KeywordResults = null` where `KeywordResults` is a string, array, or .NET collection) is prohibited.
+Represent absence with `option` (or an empty collection or string) instead, and convert `nulls` at the boundary where .NET values enter F# code.
+Do not use `[<AllowNullLiteral>]` on your own types.

 **No `.Value` on `Option`**